DEVANSH049/DON-Concentration-Predictor/README.md

 This project develops a machine learning-based system for predicting Deoxynivalenol (DON) concentration in corn samples using hyperspectral imaging data.
 The system employs both traditional machine learning and deep learning approaches to achieve accurate predictions, with the best model achieving an RMSE of 1423.12 ppb.

 ## Video Demonstration
-Watch the interactive Streamlit app demonstration:
-[![DON Prediction App Demo](https://img.youtube.com/vi/JKl-dyVAp0A/0.jpg)](https://www.youtube.com/watch?v=JKl-dyVAp0A)
+Watch the interactive Streamlit app demonstration:CLICK IT [![DON Prediction App Demo](https://img.youtube.com/vi/JKl-dyVAp0A/0.jpg)](https://www.youtube.com/watch?v=JKl-dyVAp0A)

 ## Features